BMW M3: CSL

-The BMW M3 CSL (Coupe Sport Leichtbau, meaning 'Coupé Sport Lightweight') is a limited edition version of the M3 that was produced in 2004, with production totaling to 1,383 cars.
+The BMW M3 CSL (Coupe Sport Leichtbau, meaning 'Coupé Sport Lightweight') is a limited-edition version of the M3 that was produced in 2004, with production totaling to 1,383 cars.
 It was available in two colours: "Silver Grey Metallic" and "Black Sapphire Metallic".

 As its name suggests, an emphasis was put on reducing weight.
 The CSL has a curb weight of 1385 kg, 110 kg lighter than the regular M3.
 Structural weight reduction measures include the use of glass-reinforced plastics in various structural points in the car, a roof constructed from carbon fibre reinforced plastic (reducing kerb weight by 7 kg and, more importantly, lowering the centre of gravity), body panels constructed from carbon fibre and thinner glass for the rear window.

-The boot floor cover was made of lightweight fibre-board (not cardboard as infamously described on the Top Gear television show).
+The boot floor cover was made of lightweight fibre-board.
 The CSL discarded a large proportion of the M3's sound insulation, electric seats, navigation system, air conditioning, and stereo (the latter two were able to be re-added as no-cost options).
 The interior includes fibreglass front racing bucket seats, a fibreglass backing for the rear seats, and carbon fibre for the centre console, door panels, door trim, and head-liner.
 The steering wheel has just a single button which activates the M track mode, instead of the buttons for cruise control, stereo, and phone controls on the regular M3.
 The CSL retained the 50:50 weight distribution of the regular M3.